se-edu/learningresources/contents/java/Spring.md

 ```
 In the above example, `logBefore()` will be executed before the `getEmployeeById()` method because it matches the join point specified earlier.
 Similarly, `logAfter()` will be executed after `getEmployeeById()`.
-The out put of the above code will be:
+The output of the above code will be:
 ```
 EmployeeCRUDAspect.logBefore() : getEmployeeById
 Method getEmployeeById() called